 Discussion: The Initial Fine Timing Measurement frame is a case where the FTM frame is transmitted outside the burst instance.
 Amend the proposed resolution to “Fine Timing Measurement frames other than the Initial Fine Timing Measurement frame shall not be sent outside burst instances.”

 Feedback from Carlos Aldana: "When the responder sets ASAP to 0, Fine Timing Measurements frames (and their retransmissions) other than the IFTM shall not be sent outside burst instances.
-When the responder sets ASAP to 1, Fine Timing Measurements frames (and their retransmissions) shall not be sent outside burst instances "The time windows during which are known as burst instances.
+When the responder sets ASAP to 1, Fine Timing Measurements frames (and their retransmissions) shall not be sent outside burst instances "

+Feedback from Jonathan Segev:

+The time windows during which TOD measurement for the transmission of the Fine Timing Measurement and the TOA measurement on the receipt of the acknowledgement corresponding to the transmitted Fine Timing Measurement frame and TOD measurements are performed Fine Timing Measurement frames are sent are known as burst instances.
+Fine Timing Measurement frames over which TOD and TOA measurements are performed shall not be sent outside burst instances.

 Resolution: